ffmaer/quicksort-python/README.md

-# Sort x Python
-## Implementations of QuickSort and MergeSort in Python
+# Sort x Python - Implementations of Sorting Algorithms in Python

 ### QuickSort
 - We randomize the array before sorting to avoid worst case performance.